christopherm99/student-calendar-populator/README.md

 ## Troubleshooting

 ### Likely errors:
 Double check that all of the the dependencies are installed.
-Also check you golang version.
-This code has been tested on golang version 1.10.1 (the most recent at the time of this writing), but it may still work on other versions.
+Also check you Golang version.
+This code has been tested on Golang version 1.10.1 (the most recent at the time of this writing), but it may still work on other versions.
 ### Still having errors?
 Open a new issue on github, and make sure to include the output of the program and the output of ```go env```.